Every business is a software business

 Digital transformation requires innovation, it is the current way of designating innovation and applying all the benefits (and risks) of innovation and creativity.
 Digital transformation is the innovation supported by the technological revolution of our time.

-What is not digital transformation is also easy to understand.
+What is not a digital transformation is also easy to understand.
 Removing information systems from organizations and expecting them, absurdly, to work better.
 Exclude organizations from thinking about their digital future.
 Denial of the possibility of digital transformation is an (effective) way of destroying an organization.

 Digital transformation consists of rethinking what is the leadership of your industry, for your company and for yourself.

-Software, used as a strategic offensive weapon, enables you to identify and deliver new revenue streams, transform customer experience, dramatically reduce costs and response times, increase efficiency and production capacity.
+Software, used as a strategic offensive weapon, enables you to identify and deliver new revenue streams, transform the customer experience, dramatically reduce costs and response times, increase efficiency and production capacity.

 If it is not used by your company it will certainly be used against your company.
 If it is not used by our country, it will be used by other countries for their benefit and to the detriment of our development.